7 weeks ago, I was putting the final touches on a plan to grow BoardPro by 250% in the coming financial year.

 Of course, not every suggestion is a good one and a wise CEO doesn’t rush to agree to everything suggested by individual board members.
 Remember it’s the board, as a collective, that the CEO answers to.
 Staying silent and waiting for the board to endorse a suggestion is sometimes the best strategy.

 A challenge has been to avoid placing too much stress on the management team who are pulling together board report detail on a weekly instead of monthly cadence.
 They needed time to learn how to manage receivables closely whilst coping with working from home under a full COVID lockdown.
 All whilst, I fronted the board’s expectations for quality information.
-Having good corporate hygiene and governance structure is a Godsend now.
+Having good corporate hygiene and effective governance structure is a Godsend now.

 How to structure the update